 Statutory financial statements of Alumetal S.A. have been prepared in accordance with International Financial Reporting Standards.
-Dividend may be paid out from the profits reported in annual separate financial statements prepared for statutory purposes, and from the reserve capital, after observing statutory restrictions.
+Dividend may be paid out from the profits reported in annual separate financial statements prepared for statutory purposes, and from the reserve capital, after observing statutory and other appropriate restrictions.